Rittenhouse Row Spring Festival

 More than 40 restaurants will set up shop along the sidewalks of Walnut Street to serve up samples of spring fare.
-Beyond the eats, there’s also lots of live music, free wine tastings and more.
+Beyond the eats, there’s also lots of live music, free wine tastings, fashionable shopping and more.

-With offerings from more than 40 area restaurants and bar, you won’t go hungry at the festival.
-Sample miso-glazed octopus from a.kitchen, a Kobe beef hot dog from Rouge, frozen treats from Shake Shack and much more.
+With offerings from dozens of area restaurants and bars, you won’t go hungry at the festival.
+Sample delicious bites from a.kitchen, Termini Bros.
+Bakery, The Dandelion and many more.

-Plus, this year a handful of food trucks will be dishing up eats, too, including The Tot Cart, Ben & Jerry’s and The Cow and The Curd.
+Keep an eye out for a handful of food trucks as well, including The Tot Cart, The Cow and The Curd, and more.

-Shop the latest spring trends at outdoor booths from local shops including Joan Shepp, South Moon Under, Knit Wit, Town Home, Kembrel, Hope Chest, Born Yesterday, Heads and Tails, Duke and Winston, The Children’s Boutique, Tumi, The Shops at the Bellevue and others.
+Shop the latest spring trends at outdoor booths from local shops including Joan Shepp, South Moon Under, Knit Wit, Duke and Winston, The Children’s Boutique, and others.

-The festival features an array of entertainment for all ages, including live music at Sydenham Street between 15th and 16th Streets and family-friendly activities on 18th Street between Walnut and Sansom.
+The festival features an array of entertainment for all ages, including live music and family-friendly activities.
+More info on these to come.

 Treat Yourself — and Stay Over

 If you’re in town for the festival, here’s a thought: Why not make a weekend out of it and stay overnight?